Who and How Transferred Crimea into Ukrainian Soviet Socialist Republic in 1952-1954

 Money for the monument to Alime were collected by family and friends.
 Photo: From the family archive

-The Path to the Homeland.
+Crimea – The Way Home.
 A review of a documentary film.

 A definitive documentary on the reunification of Crimea with Russia is aired today.
 Here is a quick translation of the blurb as presented on Rossia TV site.